dhansmair/tablemodify/README.md

 if your theme's name would be `myCustom`, Do not forget to change the name of the css-class `.tm-theme-default` to `.tm-theme-myCustom`!

 # API
 A Tablemodify-object has several functionalities you can use.
-Here is a little overview:
+Here is a little overview.
+A lot of them are mainly useful for writing own plugins.
+To understand which elements the references in the following overview point at, please have a look at the structure Tablemodify creates around the original table.

 | property | description |
 | -------- | ----------- |